Island anger: Guadeloupe closes schools after COVID rioting - NewsBreak

 Island anger: Guadeloupe closes schools after COVID rioting

-LE GOSIER, Guadeloupe (AP) — Schools closed across the French Caribbean island of Guadeloupe on Monday and France’s prime minister appealed for calm and dialogue after protests against COVID-19 rules and vaccinations descended into days of rioting and looting.
+LE GOSIER, Guadeloupe (AP) — Schools closed across the French Caribbean island of Guadeloupe on Monday and France’s president warned of a “very explosive” situation in the territory, after protests against COVID-19 rules and vaccinations descended into days of rioting and looting.

-France’s central government sent in police special forces to restore order in Guadeloupe, as emergency workers said they were unable to reach neighborhoods barricaded by angry crowds.

-The prefect of Guadeloupe said 11 people were arrested by police overnight Sunday into Monday.
-He said some patients who need to receive kidney dialysis treatment couldn’t get access to a hospital and “are now in danger.”

 “We have several patients” in the blockaded area of La Boucan, tweeted Patrick Portecop, head of the regional emergency service.
 “We are powerless.”